Low-Overhead Code Concatenation Approaches for Universal Quantum Computation: ENUCC: Extended nonuniform code concatenation

 \subsection{ENUCC-based code examples using the 5-qubit code as $C_1$}

-In this section, similar to Section \ref{subsec:5qubitCode_HCC}, the set M=\{$T=C^{0}Z(\frac{\pi}{4})$, $S=C^{0}Z(\frac{\pi}{2})$, $CZ=C^{1}Z(\pi)$\} along with $K$ is considered as the universal gate set.
+In this section, like Section \ref{subsec:5qubitCode_HCC}, the set M=\{$T=C^{0}Z(\frac{\pi}{4})$, $S=C^{0}Z(\frac{\pi}{2})$, $CZ=C^{1}Z(\pi)$\} along with $K$ are considered as the universal gate set.
 In the proposed codes in this section, a logical qubit is encoded into the 5-qubit code in the first level of concatenation.
-While the gates of $M$ are not transversal on the 5-qubit code, they belong to the class of $C^{k}Z(\theta)$ gates and also are transversal on $RM$.
+While the gates of $M$ are not transversal on the 5-qubit code, they belong to the class of $C^{k}Z(\theta)$ gates and are transversal on $RM$.
 Therefore, Steane and $RM$ can be selected as $C_2$ and $C_3$, respectively.
-In the proposed codes, $q_3$ ($q_t$) is encoded using $RM$ and $q_1$ and $q_5$ are encoded into the code of Steane.
+Based on this code selection, $q_3$ ($q_t$) is encoded using $RM$ and $q_1$ and $q_5$ are encoded into the Steane code.
 The non-active qubits, $q_2$ and $q_4$, can be left unencoded or encoded using the 5-qubit code or Steane leading to a 31-, 39- or 43-qubit code, respectively.

-The gates of $M$ can be applied fault-tolerantly, as shown in Fig. \ref{fig:5_qubitT_ENUCC}, where the CNOT gates surrounded by the dotted boxes are applied using the circuit depicted in Fig. \ref{fig:CX_7to15}.
+The gates of $M$ can be applied fault-tolerantly, as shown in Fig. \ref{fig:5_qubitT_ENUCC}, where the CNOT gates surrounded by the dashed boxes are applied using the circuit depicted in Fig. \ref{fig:CX_7to15}.
 The $K$ gate is non-transversal on $RM$.
 However, an erroneous $RM$ code block during application of this gate can be corrected using error correction on the 5-qubit code.